mihirrajput/CarND-Extended-Kalman-Filter-Project/EKF-notes.md

 The individual terms of the Jacobian matrix for **this** specific problem have denominator as a power of px*px + py*py.
 If absolute value of px*px + py*py is close to zero, I simple use the previous 'good Jacobian'.
 I had learnt about a similar technique called **'Dishonest' Newton Raphson** for Power Flow analysis where the Jacobian is computed occasionally or in extreme cases only once.

 # Visualization:
+LIDAR gives us good resolution.
+From EKF-LIDAR image we can see that we have a pretty good idea about the position of the object but no idea about velocity.
+This is where RADAR comes in.
+Despite the errors in measurement we do get some sense of velocity and position.
+Combining both RADAR and LIDAR measurements as shown in EKF-RADAR-LIDAR image we can get a good RMSE value for our estimated state vs ground reality.
 ![EKF-LIDAR](https://github.com/mihirrajput/CarND-Extended-Kalman-Filter-Project/blob/master/EKF-LIDAR.png)
 ![EKF-RADAR](https://github.com/mihirrajput/CarND-Extended-Kalman-Filter-Project/blob/master/EKF-RADAR.png)
 ![EKF-RADAR-LIDAR](https://github.com/mihirrajput/CarND-Extended-Kalman-Filter-Project/blob/master/EKF-RADAR-LIDAR.jpg)